Perimenopause Symptoms Explained

 The goal is to understand what your body needs right now.

-If you’ve read this and thought, “This explains so much… but I still don’t know what to do next,” you’re not alone.
+If you’ve made it this far and thought, “This explains so much… but I still don’t know what to do next,” that’s completely normal.

 Hi, I’m Dr. Jaime Lynne